Himura Kenshin: Creation and conception

 Manga author Nobuhiro Watsuki discovered and used the story of Kawakami Gensai, a hitokiri (人斬り) executed by the Meiji Government.
 Watsuki enjoys drawing Kenshin due to how he tends to sacrifice himself for others.
 While writing the series, once he thought Kenshin should think more about his future since he is more connected to his past.
 He also stated he would like to be as Kenshin but he does not believe their lives' style match.
 Kenshin's morals in regards to having the strength to protect others were influenced by Miyamoto Musashi's questions about the meaning of strength.

+Ever since writing his first storyboards for the manga, Watsuki did sketches of Kenshin's appearance and noticed that he looked like Kurama from Yoshihiro Togashi's manga YuYu Hakusho.
+Watsuki considered himself younger back and that he preferred always drawing goodlooking men in contrast to Hiko Seijuro from a previous one-shot.
+When competing with these series, Watsuki felt Rurouni Kenshin competed more with YuYu Hakusho that focused more on drama rather than action like Dragon Ball.
+In contrast to the YuYu Hakusho young lead Yusuke Urameshi, Kenshin was written as an adult with a dark past based on the Edo period in order to make the series stand out.
+Nevertheless, the manga managed to compete well against other Weekly Shonen Jump manga from the 1990s including Slam Dunk, Dragon Ball and YuYu Hakusho.
+Kenshin's age was also a departure from common archetypes in manga as the themes and lore in the story made him an adult in contrast to other young protagonist besides City Hunter.
+Nevertheless, he was careful with how writing these characters as they get old.

 During the development of the series' pilot chapter, Rurouni, Meiji Swordsman Romantic Story, Watsuki and his editor argued over Kenshin's speech patterns, settling for a "slangy" one.
 For the final version of the first Romantic Story, Watsuki adjusted the dialogue; in his view, he made Kenshin sound "more as I prefer him now".
 Nevertheless, Kenshin was concerned about how Kenshin's manner abruptly changed when facing his opponent.
 Watsuki added Kenshin's trademark "oro" (おろ) as a placeholder to be an expression of the English speech disfluency "huh".
 Watsuki notes that he was surprised at how well it caught on, and how much he ended up having Kenshin use the sound during the series.
-Watsuki also planned to make Kenshin more 30 years old; his editor commented that it was strange that the main character of a manga for teenagers to be of such an age, so he instead made him 28 years old.
+Watsuki also planned to make Kenshin older than 30 years old; his editor commented that it was strange that the main character of a manga for teenagers to be of such an age, so he instead made him 28 years old.